 Approval officers review applications for new and expanding operations.
-Inspectors ensure that confined feeding operations comply with the act, its regulations and their permit conditions.
+Inspectors ensure that confined feeding operations comply with AOPA, its regulations, and their permit conditions.
 The Board of the NRCB provides an appeals function for approval officer and inspector decisions.

-Approval officers and inspectors are bound by the provisions in the act.
+Approval officers and inspectors are bound by the provisions in AOPA.
 These include public notification, and consistency with municipal land use plans and legislated standards that address the effects on neighbours and the environment.

 Approval officers must also ensure that applications are consistent with regional land use plans approved by cabinet under the Land-use Framework.